 • Discuss IEP assessment with school psychologist, counselor, special education teacher, and parents.
 Know individual academic strengths and weaknesses.

-• Be able to describe the disability in detail
+• Be able to describe your diagnosis and how it affects you in detail

 • Know the kinds of accommodations that will provide an equal opportunity to succeed at college

-• Take on one or more difficult tasks without the help of my teachers or parents
+• Take on one or more difficult tasks without the help of teachers or parents

 • Meet with a high school counselor and discuss what needs to be done to prepare for college